MCTyler/xtevedocker/README.md

 Add your user to the docker group.

 `$ sudo usermod -aG docker $USER`
-Log out and log back in so that your group membership is re-evaluated.
+Completely REBOOT System!!!!
+Logging out and Back on is not sufficient.

 If testing on a virtual machine, it may be necessary to restart the virtual machine for changes to take effect.